paper-piper/ex3.6-Secret_UDP_COM/README.md

 - `client_message_secret.py`: Operated by the sender, this script prompts for a message and then transmits it covertly.
 - `server_message_secret.py`: Situated on the receiver's end, this script captures and deciphers the incoming messages.

-## 🎁 Bonus Challenge Overcome
-Addressing UDP's inherent unreliability, our team devised a foolproof method ensuring messages arrive accurately and sequentially.
-This advanced protocol has significantly enhanced our communication security.

 ## 📦 Project Setup
 - **Requirements**: Python 3.x, Scapy, and two computers on the same network.
 - **Execution**: